Home Inspection Reports

 What to expect from an inspection report

 Home inspection reports have changed to accommodate increased consumer expectations.
-As a result, reports advanced from being checklists to provide more extensive narratives and photos for the client’s information.
+As a result, reports advanced from being checklists to providing more extensive narratives and photos for the client’s information.

 Development of Standards